February 9. Today's Birthdays

 He took up his current post in February 2020.

-Yerden Kazhybek (1955) – Director of the Baitursynov Institute of Linguistics of the Ministry of Education and Science of Kazakhstan.
+Yerden Kazhybek (1955) – a director of the Baitursynov Institute of Linguistics of the Ministry of Education and Science of Kazakhstan.

 Born in the city of Dzhezkazgan, he graduated from the Buketov Karaganda State University, completed postgraduate studies at the Academy of Sciences of the KazakhSSR, and the Linguistics Institute.